geniee-ai/geniee-cli/README.md

 ## Available commands

-`geniee login`: Authenticated against geniee web services and login.
-This is one time step, unless you rotated your access token from web. (*Note: Here you would provide the access token generated from geniee web. *)
+`geniee login`: Authenticate against Geniee web services and log in.
+This is a one-time step unless you have rotated your access token from the web.
+(Note: Here, you would provide the access token generated from Geniee web.)

-`geniee ask` : Ask questions to ChatGPT using geniee CLI.
-You would need to login before using this command.
+`geniee ask` : Ask questions to ChatGPT using Geniee CLI.
+Before using this command, you will need to log in.

 `geniee version` : Show current app version